RoryHog/react_expenses_app/README.md

 # Rory's Expense Tracker 💰📊

-## This is a simple CRUD app built around budgeting using React
+### This is a simple CRUD app built using: React, Local Storage & Bootstrap CSS Framework